Lipreading Teacher Training Course

 How will I be taught?

 The course is taught by tutors from the Manchester Centre for Deaf Studies as well as outside specialists and professionals.
-Most of our own tutors and visiting speakers are hearing impaired.

 How will I be assessed?